-- 141. PLAN CHECK AND INSPECTION FEE: Prior to issuance of any building permits, the applicant shall pay the plan check and inspection fee in accordance with Sections 27.60 and 28.36 of the City Code per the adopted rates in effect at time of payment. - An initial plan check fee based on the Public Works fee schedule shall be paid at the time of initial improvement plan check submittal based on the initial cost estimate for constructing street improvements and other public facilities; public and private utilities and structures located within the public right-of-way; and utility, grading, and driveway improvements for common green and townhouse-type condominiums.
+155. PLAN CHECK AND INSPECTION FEE: Prior to issuance of any building permits and prior to approval of the parcel map, the applicant shall pay the plan check and inspection fee in accordance with Sections 27.60 and 28.36 of the City Code per the adopted rates in effect at time of payment.

+An initial plan check fee based on the Public Works fee schedule shall be paid at the time of initial improvement plan check submittal based on the initial cost estimate for constructing street improvements and other public facilities; public and private utilities and structures located within the public right-of-way; and utility, grading, and driveway improvements for common green and townhouse-type condominiums.
 Once the plans have been approved, the approved cost estimate will be used to determine the final bond amounts, plan check fees, and inspection fees.
-Any paid initial plan check fee will be deducted from the approved final plan check fee. - 142.
-WATER AND SEWER CAPACITY CHARGES: Prior to issuance of any building permits, the applicant shall pay the water and sewer capacity fees for the development.
+Any paid initial plan check fee will be deducted from the approved final plan check fee.

+156. WATER AND SEWER CAPACITY CHARGES: Prior to issuance of any building permits, the applicant shall pay the water and sewer capacity fees for the development.
 The water and sewer capacity charges for residential connections are based on the number and type of dwelling units.
 Separate capacity charges apply for different types of residential categories to reflect the estimated demand of each type of connection.
-Credit is given for the existing site use(s) and meter size(s), as applicable. - 143.
-SANITARY SEWER FACILITIES IMPACT FEE: The "1265 Montecito Avenue Utility Impact Study" by Schaaf & Wheeler has determined that the proposed development will contribute flows that would cause performance and capacity deficiencies at 17 pipes downstream of the project site.
-The study recommends upsizing seven pipes from an 8" pipe to a 12" pipe and 10 pipes from a 10" pipe to a 12" pipe.
-Prior to issuance of a building permit, the applicant shall be required to contribute their proportionate fair share of funds, as determined by the Public Works Department, to implement these sewer system improvements.
+The water and sewer capacity charges for nonresidential connections are based on the water meter size, building area, and building use, respectively.
+Credit is given for the existing site use(s) and meter size(s), as applicable.